Planned Giving Marketing

 Or learn more about Planned Giving in a Box.

 We hear it all too frequently: “I don’t want to mail my prospects too often because I may annoy them.”
 If you are that sensitive, perhaps you should not ask them for donations at all.
-Take a fundraising powerhouse like St. Jude’s Children’s Research Hospital: Do you think they worry about how often they mail?
-And, like other successful charities, they do mail often.
+Take a fundraising powerhouse like St. Jude’s Children’s Research Hospital: Like other successful charities, they mail often—and they don’t worry about the frequency, because the reward outweighs the risk of annoying prospects.

-In addition, in any direct mail campaign, someone, sometime and somewhere is annoyed.
-If you have a 0% “annoyance rate” that means you’re not being heard.
+In any direct mail campaign, someone somewhere is annoyed.
+If you have a 0% “annoyance rate,” that means you’re not being heard.
 In short, you’re vanilla.

 Here is an amusing story: